AkshayLaddha943/Point-Cloud-Semantic-Segmentation/README.md

 # Point-Cloud-Semantic-Segmentation
 Semantic Segmentation of KITTI Point Cloud Data using SqueezeSegV2

-## Network Architecture of the CNNs
+## Network Architecture of the CNN
 **Input Tensor:** Point Cloud as a 2D image (Range View Representation)
 **Encoder:** Downsampling the Image
 **Decoder:** Upsampling of the Intermediate Representation